Jorenar/blog/_posts/2020-08-01-maybe-start-with-c.md

 short article I will share my thoughts on this topic.

-Without dwelling into needless [descriptions of C](https://en.wikipedia.org/wiki/C_%28programming_language%29), which are easily obtainable with simple Internet search (_the most important skill_), let's get to it!
+Without dwelling into needless [descriptions of C](https://en.wikipedia.org/wiki/C_%28programming_language%29), which are easily obtainable with simple Internet search, let's get to it!

 ### The influencer